 I’ve replaced the input capacitors with Nichicon FGs, and bypassed them with WIMA MKS4.
-There are four small mosfets on this board, which run hot enough to burn your finger, so I’ve equipped them with aluminum heatsinks.
+(Update; a polypropylene cap might be slightly better) There are four small mosfets on this board, which run hot enough to burn your finger, so I’ve equipped them with aluminum heatsinks.
 Two of these mosfets had actually lost some gain, possibly due to heat stress, so I replaced them.
 The symptom was that I needed to turn the DC bias pot all the way to one side to get it to zero.

 Here’s the un-modified board.
 I don’t like all these unreliable pin-connectors, and have removed most of them from the amp and soldered the wires instead.
 Notice the pin-connector on the RCA input!